A 2D/3D Animation of the Biological Mechanisms of Vaccines

 Autodesk Maya Adobe Illustrator Adobe Photoshop Adobe After Effects Adobe Premiere Adobe Audition Pixologic Zbrush

 Vaccine hesitancy is defined as the reluctance to become vaccinated despite the extensive availability of vaccines.
-This delay in the acceptance of vaccination services poses a threat to public health and often stems from a distrust in the science surrounding vaccine development and their mechanisms of action.
-Ironically, it is often said that vaccines are a victim of their own success; they have been effective in eradicating the age-old disease smallpox, as well as greatly reducing the transmission of polio and rubella, and so modern-day healthcare consumers perceive the risks associated with vaccines to be greater than the dangers of infectious disease.
-(Kata, 2010; Orenstein & Ahmed, 2017).
+This delay in the acceptance of vaccination services poses a threat to public health and often stems from a distrust in the science surrounding vaccine development and its mechanisms of action.
+Ironically, it is often said that vaccines are a victim of their own success; they have been effective in eradicating the age-old disease, smallpox, as well as greatly reducing the transmission of polio and rubella, so modern-day healthcare consumers perceive the risks associated with vaccines to be greater than the dangers of infectious disease (Kata, 2010; Orenstein & Ahmed, 2017).

 Visually representing scientific information in the form of a dynamic visualization can be an alternative solution for fostering public engagement with science.
-Several studies have boasted the beneficial effects of animations in educational psychology.
-Current visualizations depicting the biological mechanisms of vaccines utilize narrative storytelling to communicate ideas but many of them are missing key pieces of information such as a certain type of vaccine, are lacking in the use of a scientifically conventional colour palette and have uncoordinated integration of verbal narration, visuals, and background music.
+Several studies have demonstrated the beneficial effects of animations in educational psychology.
+Current visualizations depicting the biological mechanisms of vaccines utilize narrative storytelling to communicate ideas, but many of them are missing key pieces of information (such as details about certain types of vaccines), lack a scientifically conventional color palette, and have uncoordinated integration of verbal narration, visuals, and background music.

 Research Objectives: